 10.5-inch, Wi-Fi, 64GB, Space Gray

 Use to type on your iPad Air just like a laptop.
 Acts as a cover and it's easy to attach.

 For making selections on your iPad Air, creating hand-written notes, drawing, and more.

 All devices come with a one-year manufacturer warranty.
 Your iPad Air will additionally come with AppleCare+ which provides access to 24/7 technical support, hardware coverage, and software support for 3 years.

 How do I get my iPad Air?

 Each incoming, degree-seeking first-time and transfer student starting in spring 2021 will have the option to receive a new iPad Air and accessories.
 Confirmed students who complete their orientation modules will receive an email to their UK email address around the first week of classes in the spring.
 That email will allow them to request their iPad and arrange on-campus pick-up or mailing options.
 If you have any questions, email firstname.lastname@example.org.

 Who owns this technology?

 Distributed iPads are the property of the University of Kentucky until the student graduates.
-The device is being managed by UK, and jailbreaking or selling the device will result in the device being locked and the students account charged.
-We do recommend students utilize their own Apple IDs for the iPads.
+The device is being managed by UK, and jailbreaking or selling the device will result in the device being locked and the students' account charged.
+We do recommend students utilize their own Apple IDs and cloud services for the iPads.